slhhnin/license-plate-detection/README.md

-This repository is for license plate detection
+This repository is for license plate detection.
+We will be using YOLOX repo in this project.